-- Deans will select a self-assessment group made up of around four to six persons including faculty, staff, and students from their academic entity.
-The dean will nominate the Program Director to serve as chair and to be responsible for the production of the self-assessment report.
-A secretary from within the entity will be assigned to work with the self-assessment group. - The group will use the IUCEA's Guidelines for Self-Assessment at Program Level (available to perform the self-assessment and write the self-assessment report.
+- Deans will select a self-assessment group made up of around four to six persons including faculty, staff and students from their academic entity.
+The dean will nominate a faculty member from the group to serve as chair and to be responsible for the production of the self-assessment report.
+A secretary from within the entity will be assigned to work with the self-assessment group. - The group will use the IUCEA's Guidelines for Self-Assessment at Program Level (available at http://tinyurl.com/RoadMapVol1) to perform the self-assessment and write the self-assessment report.
 Figure 3 outlines the IUCEA model.
 These guidelines are built on effective practices from the Bologna process and adapted for contextual relevance.
-The approach has worked successfully in the preparation of two self-assessment reports for the School of Nursing and Midwifery in East Africa and is being used for the Master in Health Professional Education (MHPE) in Pakistan. - The QTL_net will provide training on the IUCEA model of self-assessment to the self-assessment group and/or the QAI resource persons. - Each self-assessment report will conclude with an improvement plan (see Appendix 5).
+The approach has worked successfully in the preparation of two self-assessment reports for the School of Nursing and Midwifery in East Africa. - QAID will provide training on the IUCEA model of self-assessment to the self-assessment group and/or the QAID resource persons. - Each self-assessment report will conclude with an improvement plan (see Appendix 6).

 Figure 3.
 IUCEA's analysis model for the self-assessment of teaching and learning